DV

 Quick verdict

-META (Meta Platforms, Inc.) and METW (Roundhill META WeeklyPay ETF) are both dividend ETFs, but they take different approaches.
+META (Meta Platforms, Inc.) is a stock, while METW (Roundhill META WeeklyPay ETF) is an ETF — they take fundamentally different approaches.

 Deep dive